cypof/objectfabric/index.md

 ## Versioning for Web Resources

-This work is based on a very simple idea.
+This work is an exploration of a very simple idea.
 Instead of changing a resource in-place, e.g. with an HTTP PUT, a client adds a new version, e.g., with a POST of a [JSON Patch](http://tools.ietf.org/html/draft-ietf-appsawg-json-patch-03) description of the change.
 It offers a surprising set of benefits.
 ObjectFabric is a library that makes writing this type of architecture simple.

 ## Real-Time Sync